dsavransky/EXOSIMS/documentation/concepts.rst

       \alpha = \tan^{-1}\left( \frac{s}{d} \right)

 where :math:`d` is the distance between the observer and the target star.
 In the small angle approximation (which applies in essentially all cases) this can be simplified to :math:`s/d`.
-EXOSIMS typically does not make such small angle approximations (other than when explicitly noted, as in the case of the phase angle - see: :ref:`equation<betacalcref>`), just in case you're trying to do something weird.
+EXOSIMS typically does not make such small angle approximations (other than when explicitly noted, as in the case of the phase angle - see :ref:`below<betacalcref>`), just in case you're trying to do something weird.
 And because we can.

 .. _photometry: